-The hierarchy manages sustainable levels of activity on routes through voluntary restraint where possible, rather than statutory measures such as Traffic Regulation Orders.
+The guide aims to manage sustainable levels of activity on routes through voluntary restraint where possible, rather than using statutory measures such as Traffic Regulation Orders.
 At the same time, the use and condition of routes is monitored.
-Some routes in sensitive areas can become badly eroded, and in such places recreational motor vehicle users are asked to comply with management measures.
-For example, one-way traffic systems for vehicles, or a route permit system.
+Some routes in sensitive areas can become badly eroded, and in such places recreational motor vehicle users are asked to comply with management measures; for example, one-way traffic systems for vehicles or a route permit system.
 User organisations are involved in the decision-making and monitoring.

 What has Cumbria County Council done?

 Volunteers mainly from the Cumbria Trail Riders Fellowship [TRF] and the Green Lanes Association continue to monitor more than 220 unsurfaced routes to assess suitability and sustainability.